microsoft/AzureTRE/workspaces/services/innereye_deeplearning/readme.md

 ## Firewall Rules

-Please be aware that the following Firewall rules are opened for the workspace when this service is deployed:
+Please be aware that the following Firewall rules are opened for the workspace when this service is deployed.
+These are all dependencies needed by InnerEye to be able to develop and train models:

 URLs: